Structural and Magnetic Properties of Co-rich bct CoMn Films: Theoretical Calculations

 \subsection{Structural Calculations}

 To fully understand these experimental measurements, structural calculations for the Co-rich phases of bct Co$_{1-x}$Mn$_x$ alloys when $x = (0, 1/4, 1/2)$ and bct Mn when $x = 1$ were performed using a Projector Augmented plane-Wave (PAW) basis with the Perdew-Burke-Ernzerhof (PBE) Generalized Gradient Approximation (GGA) exchange-correlation functional with a $820$ eV kinetic energy cutoff for the plane-wave basis and a $6 \times 6 \times 6$ $\mathbf{k}$-grid per unit cell (Co$_{3/4}$Mn$_{1/4}$ had a smaller $\mathbf{k}$-grid of $6 \times 6 \times 3$ to match the symmetry of its supercell in $\mathbf{k}$-space), which resulted in the convergence of lattice constants to within $\sim 50$ $\mu$\AA.
 The cells used to calculate the structural distortions were a single bct unit cell for Co, Co$_{1/2}$Mn$_{1/2}$, and Mn.
-The Co$_{3/4}$Mn$_{1/4}$ calculations required a minimum of 2 bct unit cells (displayed in Fig.~\ref{fig:supercells_fig}(a) of Appendix~\ref{sec:superlattices}) to achieve the proper ratio of Co and Mn atoms in the supercell.
+The Co$_{3/4}$Mn$_{1/4}$ calculations required a minimum of 2 bct unit cells to achieve the proper ratio of Co and Mn atoms in the supercell.
 For each alloy composition, a variety of supercells were used for the structural relaxation calculation.
 All yielded results within $\sim5$ m\AA of each other regardless of the atomic configurations.

 To implement this procedure, the Co$_{1-x}$Mn$_x$ bct lattices were determined by first identifying the undistorted bcc lattice constant for the alloy, $a^\text{bcc}$, which are shown in TABLE~\ref{tab:latticeConstants}, then varying the in-plane lattice constant by $~15\%$ above and below the $a^\text{bcc}$ value at intervals of $0.01$ \AA.
 In ultrathin film growth epitaxy, an overlayer's in-plane lattice constant, $a$, is typically the same as the substrate's surface in-plane lattice constant, $a^\text{sub}$, (perhaps with a rotation of the overlayer's unit cell relative to the substrate).
+This is due to the relative strength of the interfacial strain present in thin-films.
 The strain created within the film by this forced in-plane epitaxy is accommodated by a relaxation of the out-of-plane overlayer lattice constant, $c$.
 By minimizing the total energy of the film, this distortion can be determined.

 It is informative to report these results in terms of the $c(a)/a$ ratio (where it is explicitly noted that this ratio is a function of the in-plane lattice constant).
 Further, because of the forced epitaxy, $c(a)/a$ is replaced with $c(a^\text{sub})/a^{\text{sub}}$ to more clearly note that the overlayer distortion is due to the effect of the substrate.
 Since the bcc and fcc structures are both special cases of the body-centered lattice group with $c/a^\text{sub} = 1$ or $c/a^\text{sub} = \sqrt{2}$, respectively, the electronic and magnetic properties of both structures can be determined by considering the general case of the bct system while simultaneously allowing for easier comparison of these calculations with literature values for the bcc and fcc high-symmetry structures.